jftuga/date_gap_finder/README.md

 2021-04-17 06:59:01
 2021-04-18 07:01:01

-# For the search verb, the program's exit code will be equal to the number of missed dates
-# For Powershell, use $LASTEXITCODE
+# For the search verb, the program's exit code will be equal to the number of missed dates.
+For Powershell, use $LASTEXITCODE
 $ echo $?
 2

 # Skip weekends with -s
-$ date_gap_finder search -a 1442 -p -s minutes e.csv
+$ date_gap_finder search -a 1442 -p minutes -s e.csv
 (no output - as all missed dates occurs on either a Saturday or Sunday)

 # This also skips weekends, but you could also include other days of the week
-$ date_gap_finder search -a 1442 -p -S Saturday,Sunday minutes e.csv
+$ date_gap_finder search -a 1442 -p minutes -S Saturday,Sunday minutes e.csv
 (no output - as all missed dates occurs on either a Saturday or Sunday)

 ```